 Canada's Children's Toy SOR Certification is a mandatory safety certificationissued by the Canadian government.
-It primarily tests and certifies toys for potentially harmfUL substances, ensuring the quality and safetyof the products.
+It primarily tests and certifies toys for potentially harmful substances, ensuring the quality and safetyof the products.

 As consumer demand for product safety and quality increases, SOR certification (also known as “Safe Toys Certification”) has become a key requirementfor entering the Canadian market.